 Fire & Rescue NSW Code of Conduct

-Fire & Rescue NSW (FRNSW) is committed to the highest standards of conduct, ethical behaviour and accountability.
+Fire and Rescue NSW (FRNSW) is committed to the highest standards of conduct, ethical behaviour and accountability.
 It is essential that our employees demonstrate to the Government, and people of NSW, a standard of conduct and ethics in the performance of their duties that maintains confidence and trust.

 FRNSW’s Code of Conduct and Ethics is our guide to appropriate conduct in the workplace.
 It sets the standards of professional and ethical conduct that are required of everyone working in FRNSW.